angular/angular/aio/content/guide/developer-guide-overview.md

 # Angular Developer Guides

-As an application framework, Angular includes collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more.
+As an application framework, Angular includes a collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more.

 This topic lists the various developer guides that can help you learn about these Angular features so you can determine if and when to add them to your application.